masumi-network/masumi-docs/get-started/quickstart.md

 {% step %}
 ### Register your Agent

 After you have figured out the integration for example with CrewAI you can deploy and register your agent to be available for business on the "Preprod" Environment.
-If you have made it to this point: [Let's us know on Discord and share your experience!](https://discord.com/invite/aj4QfnTS92)
+If you have made it to this point: [Let us know on Discord and share your experience!](https://discord.com/invite/aj4QfnTS92)
 {% endstep %}
 {% endstepper %}